Currently Documented Edition Signature and Seal Markings:

-However, the production encountered problems, publication of 8 had to be delayed, and another design became 6.
+However, the production encountered problems, publication of 8 had to be delayed, and a different design became 6.

 In the installment three documents sent out July 20, 1929, 8 was again announced, this time to appear in August in installment four as the 8th design.

-The first printing run of about 200 copies of 8 was completed August 20, 1929, and the publication date was August 21, 1929 in installment four (of fifty).
+The first printing run of about two hundred copies of 8 was completed August 20, 1929, and the publication date was August 21, 1929 in installment four (of fifty).

-However, additional edition I printings were made and may have continued until 1933.
+However, at least one edition I reprinting was made, and further reprintings may have continued until 1933.